dscoder421/coffeepy/README.md

-# CofeePy - A Penetration testing tool made in python ☕
+# CofeePy - A Penetration testing tool made in python :coffee:

 CoffeePy is a penentration testing tool made entirely in python and has tools like SQL injection, XSS, etc...